firalabs/firadmin/README.md

 ##Features
 * User management with roles permissions
 * Base controller use for admin panel development
-* ACL component for application privileges management
+* ACL component for privilege management
-* Complete admin panel UI using Twitter bootstrap 2.3.1
+* Complete UI admin panel using Twitter Bootstrap 2.3
 * Complete login component with password reset and reminder
 * Easily configurable

-**Coming soon** :  Generators support to speed up your development process when using this package.
+**Coming soon** :  Generator support to speed up your development process when using this package.

 ##Installation

-Add `firalabs/firadmin` as a requirement to `composer.json`:
+Begin by installing this package through Composer.
+Edit your project's `composer.json` file to require `firalabs/firadmin`.

 ```javascript
 {